 - Ask your surgeon which drugs you should still take on the day of your surgery.

-- If you have diabetes, heart disease, or other medical conditions, your surgeon will likely ask you to see the doctor who treats you for these conditions.
+- If you have diabetes, heart disease, or other medical conditions, your surgeon will likely ask you to see the health care provider who treats you for these conditions to determine if the surgery will be safe for you.

 - Tell your surgeon if you have been drinking a lot of alcohol (more than 1 or 2 drinks a day).